Gabe Norwood: Rain or Shine Elasto Painters (2008–2025)

 Once again Rain Or Shine made another finals stint in the 2015 Commissioner's Cup going up against Talk 'N Text but they failed to secure the championship on their belt after a competitive second overtime in Game 7.
 TNT was led by Jayson Castro who was named the Best Player of the Conference and Ranidel de Ocampo who was named the Finals MVP.

 Norwood won his second title during the 2016 Commissioner's Cup.
 On October 14, 2016, he was recognized during the PBA Leo Awards Night as he was named to the All-Defensive Team.
 He also re-signed with the team for two more years.

 Norwood missed some time the next season due to a viral infection.
 Unfortunately, they were not able to defend their Commissioner's Cup title.
 In his first game of the Governors' Cup after playing for the national team in the 2017 FIBA Asia Cup, he had 15 points and 11 rebounds while playing 37 minutes in a win against the Star Hotshots.
 Several weeks later, he scored 17 points in a win against the Phoenix Fuel Masters.
 Rain or Shine was eliminated in the quarterfinals by the San Miguel Beermen.
 He was given the Sportsmanship Award and was on the All-Defensive Team.

 In 2018, Norwood was once again on the All-Defensive Team, which was his sixth straight inclusion.

 In 2021, Norwood made three of his four three-point attempts as he finished with 15 points that helped Rain or Shine beat the Terrafirma Dyip.
 Norwood and his team didn't have a very successful season, as Rain or Shine was eliminated in the quarterfinals of the Philippine Cup by Magnolia, and didn't make the playoffs of the Governors' Cup.

 In 2023, Norwood reached the 5,000 points milestone in a win over TNT in which they qualified for the 2023–24 Commissioner's Cup playoffs.
 There, they were eliminated by San Miguel.

-On October 9, 2025, Norwood announced that he will retire after the 2025–26 PBA Philippine Cup.
+On October 9, 2025, Norwood announced that he would retire after the 2025–26 PBA Philippine Cup.
+On December 29, 2025, he officially retired after Rain or Shine was eliminated by the Meralco Bolts in a do-or-die game of the quarterfinal round, 98–89.